Sport climbing: First free ascent

-Sport climbing developed the redpointing definition of what constitutes a first free ascent (FFA), which has since become the standard definition of an FFA for all climbing disciplines.
-Redpointing allows for previously controversial techniques of hangdogging, headpointing, and pinkpointing (for competition lead climbing — the sport climbing component of competition climbing — and for extreme sport climbs, the quickdraws will already be attached to the bolts to make clipping in even simpler, which is known as pinkpointing).
+Sport climbing developed the redpoint as the definition of what constitutes a first free ascent (FFA), which became the definition of an FFA for all climbing disciplines.
+Redpointing allows for previously controversial techniques of hangdogging, headpointing, and pinkpointing (in competition lead climbing — the sport climbing component of competition climbing — and in extreme sport climbing, the quickdraws are pre-clipped to the bolts for simplicity, which is known as pinkpointing).